You are listening to the Sean Hannity Radio Show Podcast.

 He was sitting in the audience.

-I mean, how would I feel if I was him and and in Benghazi didn't even come up?
+I mean, how would I feel if I was him and Benghazi didn't even come up?

-I mean, the media bias out there is unlike anything Sean I've I've ever seen before.
+I mean, the media bias out there is unlike anything, Sean, I've ever seen before.

 And, you know, I mean, I thank God every day that we have guys like you that fight it from the other side, but it's terrible.

-how he bought into black liberation theology and what that was rooted in, and twenty years in the pews of of the Church of GD America and Reverend Wright and his association with unrepentant domestic terrorists, heirs and Dorne and his real radicalism.
+But, you know, I was doing the vetting of Obama, and I would talk about Frank Marshall Davis, the great influence in his life, and Alinsky, and how he was Alinskyite disciple, an Acorn, a community organizer, how he bought into black liberation theology and what that was rooted in, and 20 years in the pews of the Church of GD America and Reverend Wright and his association with unrepentant domestic terrorists, Ayers and Dorn, and his real radicalism.

 Unfortunately, I was proven right.